-Students must satisfy the Essential Performance Standards of nursing students. (pp. 107-109)
+Students must satisfy the Essential Performance Standards of nursing students. (pp. 111-113)

-To be eligible for program accommodation, students must self-identify to the Office of Disability Resources (DR), who will determine eligibility for services.
-Once eligibility for accommodations is determined by DR, it is the students' responsibility to request appropriate accommodations.
+To be eligible for program accommodation, students must self-identify to the Office of Accessibility and Accommodations, who will determine eligibility for services.
+Once eligibility for accommodations is determined, it is the students' responsibility to request appropriate accommodations.
 If these standards cannot be achieved by the student, either unassisted or with dependable use of assistive devices, the faculty reserves the right to withdraw the student from clinical courses.